-Nike x "More Than An Athlete" Design, Product Development and Visual Strategy for an exclusive apparel collaboration between Nike and Uninterrupted.
+Nike x "More Than An Athlete" Graphic Design, Product Development and Strategy for an exclusive apparel collaboration between Nike and Uninterrupted.
 Creative Direction: Gaby Goldberg, Lead Design: Cody Moore, Photography: Alexa Lopez, Client: Nike.

 Uninterrupted is an athlete-empowerment brand founded by LeBron James that claims any player of sport can become "More than an athlete."
 Meanwhile, Nike claims that "If you have a body, you are an athlete."
 A collaboration was only inevitable.